lucahhot/CE392-Assignments/hough_transform/README.md

-# Lane Detection with Hough Transform
+# Hough Transform Lane Detection

 This code will use the Canny Edge Detection algorithm and a hough transform to identify and highlight lanes given a BMP image or a video file.